j4n1k/personal-blog/content/posts/warehouse-opt-genetic-algo/index.md

 498           810.0
 499           810.0
 ```

+Awesome, our algorithm seems to do the right thing!
+But where our approach really shines is the solution of large instances.
+So let us look at how our solution performs on a large problem.
+For that we generate a problem with 2964 storage locations.

+We let our algorithm run for 500 generations.
+This takes about 45 minutes.
+In the figure above you can see the fitness value for each episode.
+As expected the value gets minimized over time.

+{{< figure
+    src="ga_fitness_lineplot.png"
+    alt="GA fitness value over 500 generations"
+    caption="GA fitness value over 500 generations"
+    >}}

 Even if 45 minutes could still be considered as a rather long run time you have to compare this to the MILP solution: It took us nearly one hour to solve this problem for 11 items and storage locations!

 ## Comparing Genetic Algorithms to Gurobi